mh2753/cassata-io/README.md

 ## Setup

 ### Download
 Download the lastest binary for Linux and Mac OS [here](https://github.com/mh2753/cassata-io/releases/download/v1.0/cassata-1.0-bin.tar.gz) and unzip it.
-Note the same binary has the worker and service applications.
+The same binary has the worker and service applications.

 ### Table Setup
-Cassata needs the _events_ (\_saas_events) and the _eventlog_ (\_saas_eventlog) table in the Datastore.
-You can create them with the SQLs statements [here].(https://github.com/mh2753/cassata-io/tree/master/saas/service/src/main/resources/sql)
+Cassata needs the _events_ (\_saas_events) and the _eventlog_ (\_saas_eventlog) tables in the Datastore.
+You can create them with SQLs statements [here](https://github.com/mh2753/cassata-io/tree/master/saas/service/src/main/resources/sql).
 Alternatively, you can start the service with _createTablesIfNotExists_ as _true_ and the tables will be created by the service.
 Note that this will require your DB user to have DDL permissions.

 ### Configurations